finanalyst/p6-inform/README.md

-Provides an inform information box from a perl6 program.
+Provides a dialog box from a perl6 program.
 It is easy to add buttons and simple entry widgets to the box.
 Information is returned to a capture object.
 The module depends on gtk and borrows heavily from the gtk-simple module, but is not dependent on it.
 This module was developed using Ubuntu, but all of the Windows paraphanalia from Gdk::Simple is copied.
 It should work under Windows.

+The example uses the inform procedural style subroutine, but the object based style can be seen by looking at inform.

 For example